deislabs/bindle/docs/protocol-spec.md

 - `/login`: Triggers a login flow for the API
   - `GET`: Redirects to the login provider to start an OIDC device login flow.
 It will trigger a Device Authorization Flow as defined in [RFC8628](https://datatracker.ietf.org/doc/html/rfc8628).
 The response will be a standard response as defined in [Section 3.2]( https://datatracker.ietf.org/doc/html/rfc8628#section-3.2) with 2 additional parameters: `client_id` will contain the client ID of the OIDC provider, and `token_url` will contain the OAuth2 token authorization endpoint for use in obtaining tokens.
 This endpoint supports the following query parameters:
     - `provider` (required): The name of the provider to use: For example: `provider=github`.
+- `/bindle-keys`: An OPTIONAL implementation of the [keyring protocol specification](./keyring-protocol-spec.md).
+The reference implementation only exposes public keys with the `host` role, but other implementations MAY support all types of keys

 While bindle names MAY be hierarchical, neither the `_i` nor the `_p` endpoints support listing the contents of a URI.
 This constraint is for both scalability and security reasons.
 To list available bindles, agents MUST use the `_q` endpoint if implemented.
 In absence of the `_q` endpoint, this specification does not support any way to list available bindles.
 However, implementations MAY support alternative endpoints, provided that the URI for those endpoints does not begin with the `_` character.